jerzyoleksa/aes-cross-platform/README.md

 https://www.devglan.com/online-tools/aes-encryption-decryption

 <br/>
-Pkcs5 padding is defined for 8-byte block sizes, Pkcs7 padding would work for any block size from 1 to 255 bytes Java does not support Pkcs7, therefore an external security manager is required (ex.
-Bouncy Castle) In Java specification, any Java distribution must implement just 2 padding types: NoPadding and Pkcs5 By the way Pkcs standard is much broader security package and padding is just a minor subset of it
+Pkcs5 padding is defined for 8-byte block sizes, Pkcs7 padding would work for any block size from 1 to 255 bytes<br/>
+Java does not support Pkcs7, therefore an external security manager is required (ex.
+Bouncy Castle)
+<br/><br/>
+In Java specification, any Java distribution must implement just 2 padding types: NoPadding and Pkcs5<br/>
+By the way Pkcs standard is much broader security package and padding is just a minor subset of it